Permits for special events, block parties, filming and more

 - Rental of City Hall Photos Brochure Application

 - Rental of Olivas Adobe Brochure Application

 - Filming/Photography Permits Applications Student Commercial Film Ventura website

 - Block Parties

-- Temporary Flags & Banners on Lightpoles Guidelines Flag Application Banner Applicaton
+- Temporary Flags & Banners on Lightpoles Guidelines Banner Application Flag Applicaton

 - Public Murals

-NOTE: You must first DOWNLOAD applications to your desktop in order to fill, save and send them.
+NOTE: You must first DOWNLOAD and re-save applications to your desktop in order to fill, save and send them

 Special Events, Block Party Permits & City Hall Rental

 Step One – Obtain a Special Event Application, Block Party Application or City Hall Rental Application